alenngevorgyan-ux/context-ledger-mcp/README.md

 A coding agent working past one context window loses the reasoning layer around the code.
-Not the code — that is on disk — but *why* it looks like that, *what was already ruled out*, and *what was still owed*.
+Not the code — that is on disk — but *why* it looks like that, *what was already ruled out*, and what was still owed.

 Concretely, eight failure modes: